fluxsauce/imager/Prophecy Whole.md

 Em7 4 beats, A 4 beats, Am 4 beats, Em7/Bm 4 beats

+r r .
+In-the belly...
+OF THE BEAST...

 ## C x 16 4|4

 ## A x 4 7|4

 ## B x 14 15|4

+...
+ON THIS BEASTLY CRAWL

 ## C x 16 4|4